-This toy example was given only to illustrate what we take the main components of a music semantics.
+This toy example was given only to illustrate the main components of a music semantics.
 First, we need to specify certain formal properties of the music that must be preserved by the events that the music is true of.
 Here we isolated three: temporal ordering; relative relations of loudness; and relative relations of stability.
-Second, we must define the set of real world events that the music is taken to be true or false of.
+Second, we must define the set of world events that the music is taken to be true or false of.
 Third, we must specify under what conditions a series of musical events is true of some extra-musical events.

-The last and crucial step could be seen in two ways.
-One could proceed in an inferential fashion, and take the set of all entailments that can be stated in terms of loudness relations or harmonic stability relations on the musical side, and reinterpret them in terms of energy/remoteness and event stability.
-Thus one would observe in the case of M in (23)a that M1 is more harmonically stable than M2, with a corresponding requirement that the denotation of M1 be less stable than that of M2.
-In effect, we would in this way reinterpret with 'real world' vocabulary some musical relations that involve 'musical' vocabulary pertaining to loudness or harmonic stability.
-Proceeding in this inferential manner, we can take the content of a musical piece to be the set of inferences it licenses on its virtual sources, where these inferences are obtained by 'translating' musical relations into real world relations in an appropriate way, as illustrated above (greater loudness => greater proximity / greater energy: greater harmonic stability => greater even stability).
+This last step could be taken in two ways.
+One possibility is to proceed in an inferential fashion: one takes the set of all entailments that can be stated in terms of loudness relations or harmonic stability relations on the musical side, and one reinterprets them in terms of energy/remoteness and event stability.
+Thus one can observe in the case of M in (23)a that M1 is more harmonically stable than M2, with a corresponding requirement that the denotation of M1 be less stable than that of M2.
+In this way, we reinterpret with 'real world' vocabulary some musical relations that involve 'musical' vocabulary pertaining to loudness or harmonic stability.
+Proceeding in this inferential manner, we can take the content of a musical piece to be the set of inferences it licenses on its virtual sources, where these inferences are obtained by 'translating' musical relations into real world relations in an appropriate way, as illustrated above (greater loudness => greater proximity / greater energy; greater harmonic stability => greater event stability).
 However this procedure comes at a cost: when one requires that a set of propositions should be true together, one is not assured that these are not collectively contradictory.
 To show that they are not, one must find a model that satisfies them all.
 Precisely this result is delivered by the model-theoretic analysis we sketched in this piece.
-Instead of defining the set of entailments that must hold of the purported denotations of the musical events, we directly define the class of sequences of real world events of which the musical piece is true.
+Instead of defining the set of entailments that must hold of the purported denotations of the musical events, we directly define the class of sequences of world events of which the musical piece is true.
 By inspecting this set, we can directly check that the inferences we wish to preserve are not collectively contradictory: they are just in case the set in question is empty.